vaul-ulaval/autodrive_roboracer_ws/README.md

 Your code runs inside the devkit container with the `src` directory from this repository mounted as a Docker volume.
 Like the simulator, this container is based on the official [Autodrive F1tenth Devkit Image](https://hub.docker.com/r/autodriveecosystem/autodrive_f1tenth_api).

-If your host computer is properly configured, your GPU should also be forwarded to the devkit container, which you can test with this command: `docker exec -it devkit nvidia-smi`.
+If your host computer is properly configured, your GPU should also be forwarded to the devkit container if you uncomment the gpu forwarding in the docker-compose.yml file.
+You can test the gpu forwarding with this command: `docker exec -it devkit nvidia-smi`.

 ## Installation